Demand for Salesforce Developers Continues to Expand

 An experienced candidate will know that to deploy Apex code, Salesforce requires that all of the following criteria are satisfied:

-- At least 75% of your Apex code must be covered by unit tests, and all of these tests must be completed successfully.
+- Unit tests must cover at least 75% of your Apex code, and all of these tests must be completed successfully.

 - Every trigger must have some test coverage.